Mitchell, Illinois: Geography

 Mitchell is located in western Madison County at the junction of Interstate 270 and Illinois Route 203, part of former U.S. Route 66, approximately 13 mi northeast of downtown St. Louis.
 It is bordered to the south and east by Pontoon Beach, to the northeast by Edwardsville, and to the northwest by the unincorporated community of Brooks.
 Granite City is 6 mi to the southwest via IL 203.
 A few years ago, Mitchell tried to become an independent city, but that vote was never allowed because of court challenges from nearby communities.

 According to the U.S. Census Bureau, the Mitchell CDP has an area of 0.56 sqmi, all land.
 The community sits on the Mississippi River floodplain, known in the region as American Bottom.

 The lone school in the town is Mitchell Elementary School.
 Near town to the east is the Gateway Commercial Business Center, a place of trucking companies and more.
 Also located in Mitchell is the Luna Cafe, a historic landmark along old Route 66.

+Education

+The community is in the Granite City Community Unit School District 9.